Generating Career Ideas

 At the Careers Service we focus on a framework of eight transferable employability skills Business Awareness; Communication; Creativity; Initiative; Leadership; Planning; Self-management and Teamwork.
 You can use this framework to evaluate the skills you have and find ideas for how enhance these and develop new skills through our employability programmes and extra-curricular activities.
 See:

-A degree programme embraces both its subject specific knowledge and any related technical skills, and a variety of transferrable skills developed through research; academic writing; ‘labs’; and ‘tutorials’.
-However, there will be other skills that are more difficult to develop within your degree.
-The good news is that these transferable employability skills can be developed in many different ways, whether through volunteering, extra-curricular activities, research placements or work experience and University life, student clubs and societies offer many opportunities and avenues for students to explore and develop their skills.
-On top of this, the Careers Service runs skill sessions and employability programmes, coordinates our own micro-internships and summer internships programmes to supplement the work experience opportunities available with companies and organisations of all kinds.
+The good news is that all the leading transferable employability skills can be developed in many different ways, whether through volunteering; research placements or work experience; and extra-curricular activities with student clubs and societies.
+On top of this, the Careers Service runs skill sessions and employability programmes, and coordinates Oxford's micro-internship and summer internship programmes to supplement the work experience opportunities available with companies and organisations of all kinds.

-Lastly, employers understand that graduates may have limited experience at the time they apply.
-For this reason, they also evaluate candidates’ ‘potential’ and their ‘ability to learn quickly’.
-This means that a good candidate is not expected to be ‘the finished article’ and it is important to demonstrate your drive, aptitude and interest in the organisation and the work as you go through the application process.
-Motivation and a hunger to learn and develop the skills needed for your chosen career can be highly persuasive.
+Lastly, employers understand that graduates may have little or only limited experience at the time they apply and you are not expected to be ‘the finished article’.
+For this reason, they also evaluate candidates’ ‘potential’ and their ‘ability to learn quickly’ so it is important to demonstrate your drive, aptitude and interest in the organisation and the work as you go through the application process.
+It can be highly persuasive to show a genuine interest in the organisation and the role, particularly if you can demonstrate how you have explored your ideas, begun to build some relevant knowledge and experience, and have the motivation to continue to learn and develop.

 Nearly all jobs involve a wide variety of situations and activities, and finding a role aligned with your personal ‘career drivers’ is one of the keys to long term career satisfaction.

 The UK graduate employment market is very flexible and a substantial majority of advertised jobs are open to applicants from any discipline.
 This means the breadth of opportunity for most graduates is huge and an unfocused approach can be both time consuming and ineffective.
-Time spent thinking about and researching your options is likely to be time well spent, particularly if you feel that you have ‘no idea’ of what kind of job(s) you are interested in.
+Time spent thinking about and researching options is likely to be time well spent, and will help to break the inertia and fear that can build up for students who feel they ‘no idea’ of what kind of job(s) might be interesting for them.

 The approaches outlined here offer a variety of starting points to generate ideas and assemble a meaningful list of options that might match your interests, strengths and personal preferences.